markbastian/clj-cloud-playground/doc/ElasticBeanstalk.md

 This method is both more secure and easier than opening a port and connecting via TCP.

 To connect with ssh:
   1. Run `eb ssh` and follow the directions to set up ssh tunneling on your instance.
 This will require a restart of your instance.
+You can also go to the EC2 control panel and modify the security group for this instance to accept TCP connections.

 Once you've got ssh setup, choose one of the following two methods to connect your REPL: